rico-del/Munch_Catering/munch-catering-frontend-expo/README.md

 ```text
 https://munchcatering.netlify.app/
 ```
+But is currently migrating to cloud on AWS.
 Netlify builds the Expo web app and uses `EXPO_PUBLIC_API_URL` to connect to the deployed backend.

 ## What The App Includes